SummaryRead the full fact sheet

 The range of tanning products available includes:

 - topical dyes – tanning lotions, creams, sprays, mousses, combined moisturiser and 'fake tan' products.
-These are generally made up of vegetable dyes that stain the skin a darker colour and give a temporary appearance of a tan, which is why it is referred to as a 'fake tan'.
+These are generally made from vegetable dyes that stain the skin a darker colour.
+This gives a temporary appearance of a tan, which is why it is referred to as a 'fake tan'.
 This colour does not stimulate the production of melanin, nor does it provide protection against UV radiation.
 The dye is shed, along with dead skin cells, after a few days

 - tan accelerators – claim to speed up the natural tanning process by stimulating melanin production in the body.
-They come in tablet or lotion form.
-Using tan accelerators for a long time has also been associated with an increased risk of skin cancer.
-When taken by mouth, the possible side effects of tan accelerator products include nausea, headaches and itchy skin.
+They come in tablet, injection or lotion form.
+Using tan accelerators for a long time has been associated with an increased risk of skin cancer.
+When taken by mouth, the possible side effects of tan accelerator products include nausea, headaches and itchy skin

 Tanning products and dihydroxyacetone (DHA)

 Fake tan products usually contain three to five per cent of a substance known as dihydroxyacetone (DHA).
-Professional products can have up to 15 per cent of DHA, with lower concentrations producing a light tan and higher concentrations producing a darker tan.
+Professional products can have up to 15 per cent DHA.
+Lower concentrations of DHA produce a light tan.
+Higher concentrations of DHA produce a darker tan.

 DHA is considered safe for topical application to the skin.
-However, there is currently no conclusive research available regarding the safety of DHA exposure to the eyes, lips, mucous membranes or internal organs via ingestion or inhalation.
+But there is no conclusive evidence that it is safe to expose your eyes, lips, mucous membranes or internal organs to DHA.

-While there is no absolute evidence that spray tans can be harmful to humans, recent research has shown that DHA is potentially harmful if inhaled, as it can enter the lungs and be absorbed into the blood stream where it could damage DNA and cause tumours.
+While there is no absolute evidence that spray tans are harmful to humans, recent research has shown that DHA could be harmful if inhaled.

-If you are getting a spray tan, make sure you are in a well-ventilated area, not a confined space, and wear goggles and a protective mask.
+If you are getting a spray tan, make sure you are in a well-ventilated area, not a confined space.
+Wear goggles and a protective mask.

-Tan accelerators are available in tablet or lotion form.
-These preparations contain the chemicals psoralen and tyrosine, among others.
+Tan accelerators are available in tablet, injection or lotion form.
+These products contain the chemicals psoralen and tyrosine, among others.
 These chemicals contribute to the production of melanin, the pigment responsible for skin colour.

 With sensitised melanin cells, it is possible to get a suntan in a shorter time than usual.
-However, these products don't provide any sun protection.
+But these products don't provide any sun protection.

 There is no evidence that the topical use of tyrosine has any effect on melanin cells.
-When applied to the skin, tan accelerator products can cause painful conditions, including blistering.
+When applied to the skin, tan accelerator products can cause painful blistering.

 Psoralen should only be used under medical supervision to treat skin problems such as psoriasis.

-Using tan accelerators for a long time has also been associated with an increased risk of skin cancer.
+Using tan accelerators for a long time has been found to increase the risk of skin cancer.
 When taken by mouth, the possible side effects of tan accelerator products include nausea, headaches and itchy skin.